 Who are the regulators?

-The EPBC Act allows for the IESC to provide scientific advice on proposed coal resource developments and anything relevant to those developments, including water management plans.
+The EPBC Act allows for the IESC to provide scientific advice on proposed unconventional gas and large coal mining developments and anything relevant to those developments, including water management plans.
 Any plans submitted as part of a proponent’s Environmental Impact Assessment for a project would be considered during the IESC’s assessment process.

 Where appropriate, the IESC draws on any material provided by the regulators and relevant publicly available material and information in forming its advice.
 This may include recent scientific literature, Environmental Impact Statements for similar projects, and publicly available data.

-The state regulators in Queensland, New South Wales, Victoria and South Australia also request and consider our advice at certain points in their assessment and approvals process.
-Each state has a protocol that says which types of projects they will seek our advice on, and at which point they will do so:
+The state regulators in Queensland, New South Wales, Victoria and South Australia may also request and consider IESC advice at certain points in their assessment and approvals process.
+Each state has a protocol that says which types of projects they will seek IESC advice on, and at which point they will do so.

 Advising the regulator and publishing advice

-The IESC consider the request, develop their scientific advice and provide this advice to the regulator for consideration in their decision-making process.
+The IESC consider the request, develops their scientific advice and provides this advice to the regulator for consideration in their decision-making process.

 Topics covered in advice include: